threefoldtech/info_grid/src/internals/zos/manual/manual.md

   - etc.

 ## Workload
-Each workload has a type which associated with some data.
+Each workload has a type which is associated with some data.
 So minimal definition of a workload contains:
 - `name`: unique per deployment (id)
 - `type`: workload type
 - `data`: workload data that is proper for the selected type.